OpenHRS/openhrs.github.io/index.md

 # About OpenHRS development
 OpenHRS was developed as part of an effort to improve the efficiency of the Hawaii State Government.

+## Milestone 1: Updated Scraper and Code Cleanup
+The bulk of this milestone consisted of improving the quality of our existing code, making it more understandable, maintainable, and modifiable.
+In essence, our code has been updated to align with our current philosophy of openness.
+Due to the nature of coding competitions, much of our code was rushed and could've been written more elegantly.
+On the front end, much of the CSS has been removed from the ionic templates and put into the respective component's scss files.
+Bugs that have crippled user experience have been patched, for example the arrow keys on each search result page have been fixed to function as they were meant to.
+Global CSS variables have been moved to their respective component files to allow for easier customization.
+Insignificant files that may confuse potential contributors have been removed.

+On the backend,

 The team includes: